 - Freeport HS Project Graduation, Freeport

 - Poland Parks and Recreation, Poland

 - Bowdoin College Common Good Grant Fund

 USAT is short for USA Triathlon, the national governing body for the sport.
-Every Tri-Maine participant must be either an annual member of USAT or purchase a one-day membership for each event.
-Annual memberships are purchased directly from USAT.
-One-day memberships are $12 and are included in the entry fee for the Non-USAT member category.
-Since you will have already purchased your one-day membership, you do not need to bring $10 to packet pickup.
-For more information about USAT and becoming an annual member, please visit theirwebsite.
+Every TriME participant must be either an annual member of USAT or purchase a one-day membership for each event.
+Annual memberships are purchased directly from USAT or during the registraton process.
+One-day memberships are $15 and are purchased during the registration process for those that do not have an annual liscense number.
+Since you will have already purchased your one-day membership, you do not need to bring $15 to packet pickup.
+For more information about USAT and becoming an annual member, please visit their website.

-If you register online, you will receive a confirmation from RunSignUp.
-There will be a list of participants on this website as well.
+If you register online, you will receive a confirmation from TriSignUp.
+There will be a list of participants on the website as the event nears.
 Be sure to check the accuracy of your information on both the confirmation e-mail and on the list of entrants before the race.
-Contact us with any questions you have (see below).
+Contact us with any questions at email@example.com.

 Each race has a different pre-race packet pickup time and venue, but usually it is available the day before the race and on race morning.
-The bigger events may offer it two days before the race.
+Some events may offer packet pick-up two days before the race.
 Please check each race page for specific dates and times.

 In general, the transition area opens up approximately 1.5 hours before the start of the race.
 Some events require additionally travel between multiple transition/start/finish areas, so you will need to budget your time accordingly.
 Be sure to read the race literature closely to know exactly what you need to do race morning.
 We try to provide a recommended timeline of when to be where, but each athlete is responsible for being set up in time for the start.